Motivic height zeta functions

 \nobreak The Laurent series $Z_U(T)$ belongs to $\GVarM_k\{T\}$.
 More precisely, there exists an integer~\mbox{$a\geq 1$}, an element $P_U(T)\in\GVarM_k\{T\}^\dagger$ such that $P_U(\Lef^{-1})$ is an effective non-zero element of $\GVarM_k$, and a positive integer~$d$ such that

-\end{theo} Any $k$-constructible set~$M$ can be written as a finite disjoint union of integral $k$-varieties; we let $\dim(M)$ be the maximal dimension of these varieties and $\nu(M)$ be the number of such varieties of maximal dimension. \begin{coro} For every integer~$p\in\{0,\dots,a-1\}$, one of the following cases occur when $n$ tends to infinity in the congruence class of~$p$ modulo~$a$: \begin{enumerate} \item Either $\dim (M_{U,n})=\mathrm o(n)$, \item Or $\dim (M_{U,n})-n$ has a finite limit and $\log(\nu(M_{U,n}))/\log(n)$ converges to some integer in~$\{0,\dots,d-1\}$. \end{enumerate} Moreover, the second case happens at least for one integer~$p$. \end{coro}
+\end{theo} Any $k$-constructible set~$M$ can be written as a finite disjoint union of integral $k$-varieties; we let $\dim(M)$ be the maximal dimension of these varieties and $\kappa(M)$ be the number of such varieties of maximal dimension; they do not depend on the chosen partition. \begin{coro} For every integer~$p\in\{0,\dots,a-1\}$, one of the following cases occur when $n$ tends to infinity in the congruence class of~$p$ modulo~$a$: \begin{enumerate} \item Either $\dim (M_{U,n})=\mathrm o(n)$, \item Or $\dim (M_{U,n})-n$ has a finite limit and $\log(\kappa(M_{U,n}))/\log(n)$ converges to some integer in~$\{0,\dots,d-1\}$. \end{enumerate} Moreover, the second case happens at least for one integer~$p$. \end{coro}

 We observe that this condition on congruence classes is unavoidable in general.
 For example, if $\mathscr L$ is a multiple $\mathscr L_0^a$ of a class in~$\Pic(\mathscr X)$, then $M_{U,n}=\emptyset$ for $n\nmid a$.